ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ### Evaluation of Sprint

 This was our first sprint.
 The main goal of this sprint was to establish a communication and GitHub protocol.
 This was important, we felt, because once our channels of communication were setup we could then work efficiently and effectively.
 It was particularly important to make sure every team member had a good working understanding of how to use GitHub.
 On reflection, we should have dedicated more time to doing this.
 In particular, we would have benefited from one team member becoming the GitHub expert who could then go on to teach other team members how to use the platform.
-We should have also made sure that the GitHub protocol was fully understood by everyone and that we had an idea of how we would work together to push our progress to the repository.
-We could have also benefited from getting different branches setup on our GitHub repository.
+We should have also made sure that the GitHub protocol was discussed in more depth so we all understood how to properly utilise the branch-based workflow.

-Another area we could have improved on was the approach taken to the Agile methodology.
-Specifically, we should have taken time to learn the methodology and be able to draw out a rough timeline for our development lifecycle.
-This would have given us structure and reassurance that we were tackling the tasks at hand in the correct way.
-That said, we still defined our weekly goals and had established several lines of communication which all served to keep every team member up-to-date on group progress.

 After deciding we would use the MEAN stack, we thought it would be sensible to get user feedback.
 However, we discovered that there wasn't anything we could ask our users because we had nothing to show them before the end of this first sprint.